Did you know that more and more B2B brands and corporations are creating documentaries to connect with their audiences?

 In order to truly capture audiences today and make them loyalists to your brand, it’s no longer enough to educate, inform, and market to them.
 You need to engage and move them the way good films move moviegoers, and that’s where mini documentaries can be your champion.

-With an intuitive video making tool like PlayPlay, your communications and marketing teams can create mini-documentaries in-house.
+Whether an instructional video, a documentary or a customer testimonial video, with an intuitive video creation platform like PlayPlay, your communications and marketing teams are enabled to turn any message into a compelling video.
 Why not try it out?
-Start a 7-day free trial today.
+Start a 7-day free trial today!